idavydoff/modulism/README.md

 ```

 ### 2. Create modules
 Module is a folder with isolated code in it.
-Add an empty `<moduleName>.modulism` file in root directory of your module.
+Add a `<moduleName>.modulism` file in root directory of your module.
+It could be empty or has module's description in it.

 You can also split your modules by groups so the result data would be more informative for you.
 You can do it in two ways.
 1. Determine group directory.
+  To determine group directory just add `.<groupName>.modulism` file in your group directory.
 2. Determine group file.

-To determine group directory just add `.<groupName>.modulism` file in your group directory.
   To determine group file add `*modulism-group <groupName>` line in comments of your file.

 **Example module:**
 ```